Frequently Asked Questions

 We provide a space in the tack room to hold two saddles, several pads, several bridles, a brush box and room for a few more basic items needed for daily use.
 Beyond that, you will need to store your extra items at home or in your trailer.
 Any tack trunks or saddle trunks you may have must fit in the allotted space in the tack room or you will need to use something else to store your belongings.
 We think you will find that you have plenty of room to store the items you use on a regular basis in the tack room with no trouble.

-I am on the regular board plan.
+I am on the basic care board plan.
 I am going on vacation for a week.
 Can you clean my stall and turn my horse out while I am gone?

 Yes, we offer "vacation" options.
 We will clean your stall and turn your horse out for a small fee.

-I have been on regular board, but I need to go out of town for several months.
+I have been on basic care board, but I need to go out of town for several months.
 What should I do?

-Just let us know and we will be happy to increase your services while you are away.
-You can drop back to basic board when you are back in town.
+Just let us know and we will be happy to increase your services to full care while you are away.
+You can drop back to basic care board when you are back in town.

 I am going to be out of town for several months.
 What will happen if my horse gets sick?